List of Melbourne Stars cricketers

 The Melbourne Stars are an Australian cricket club who play in the Big Bash League, the national domestic Twenty20 competition.
 The club was established in 2011 as an inaugural member of the eight-club league.
 The Big Bash League consists of a regular season and a finals series of the top four teams.
 This list includes players who have played at least one match for the Stars in the Big Bash League.

 List of players

-Players are listed according to the date of their debut for the Heat.
+Players are listed according to the date of their debut for the Stars.
 All statistics are for Big Bash League and Champions League Twenty20 only.